 In addition to Charles and Jonathan the team included myself and Richard Brecknock.

-The Creative City Index project started in late 2013.
-It involved 10 workshops and many individual and group conversations.
-There was a public survey and over 400 people participated.
+We held 10 workshops and many individual and group conversations.
+There was also a public survey.
+Over 400 people participated in the project.

 The Index measures the City’s successes, challenges and opportunities against 10 domains:

 Entrepreneurship, exploration & innovation